Senate hold

-In the United States Senate, a hold is a parliamentary procedure permitted by the Standing Rules of the United States Senate which allows one or more Senators to prevent a motion from reaching a vote on the Senate floor.
+In the United States Senate, a hold is a parliamentary procedure permitted by the Standing Rules of the United States Senate which allows one or more Senators to prevent a motion to proceed with consideration of a certain manner from reaching a vote on the Senate floor, as no motion may be brought for consideration on the Senate floor without unanimous consent (unless cloture is invoked on the said motion).

 If the Senator provides notice privately to their party leadership of their intent (and the party leadership agrees), then the hold is known as a secret or anonymous hold.
 If the Senator objects on the Senate floor or the hold is publicly revealed, then the hold is more generally known as a Senatorial hold.

 Origin and intent

 Sections 2 and 3 of Rule VII (Morning Business) of the Standing Rules of the Senate outline the procedure for bringing motions to the floor of the Senate.
 Under these rules, "no motion to proceed to the consideration of any bill...shall be entertained...unless by unanimous consent."
-In practice, this means that a senator may privately provide notice to his/her party leadership of intent to object to a motion.
+In practice, this means that a senator may privately provide notice to their party leadership of intent to object to a motion.
 The leadership can more easily schedule business if they know in advance which unanimous consent requests are likely to receive objection.

 The original intent of these sections was to protect a senator's right to be consulted on legislation that affected the senator's state or in which a senator had a great interest.
 The ability to place a hold would allow that senator an opportunity to study the legislation and to reflect on its implications before moving forward with further debate and voting.

 According to Congressional Research Service research, holds were not common until the 1970s, when they became more common due to a less collegial atmosphere and an increasing use of unanimous consent to move business to the floor.

 Holds, like filibusters, can be defeated through a successful cloture motion.
 However, the time required to bring around a cloture vote often allows fewer than 40 senators to block unimportant legislation when the majority is not willing to force the vote.
 The countermeasure to excessive holds may be increased determination on the part of the leadership to bring up measures despite holds, but the delay involved in cloture votes constrains the leader's ability to do this.

+In 2023 the Congressional Research service estimated that even with cloture motions, approvals would average 2.6 hours each if there is not unanimous consent (720 hours for 273 nominations).

+In 2025 the Senate changed its rules to allow votes without unanimous consent, except for judges and the cabinet.